arenko-group/fe-exercise/README.md

 ### 1. Initialise git repository

-1. Create a **private** repo for the project in Github.
+- Create a **private** repo for the project in Github.
 Do not create a public repo for the exercise or share any of the exercise.
-Doing so will disqualify you from the selection process.<br>
+Doing so will disqualify you from the selection process.
+Use [this link](https://github.com/new?visibility=private&template_owner=arenko-group&template_name=fe-exercise&name=arenko-fe-exercise-2024) to generate your repo with the starter files.
-   _You wont need to create readme, gitignore or license files at this point._

-2. Clone the repo to your local machine.
+- Clone the repo to your local machine.
-3. Unpack the exercise zip and copy all the included files over (ensure you include dot files e.g. `.gitignore`).

 ### 2. Local development